 That evening, Dr Keel gets a call from Bunty's dad and tells him Bunty's fine but reluctant to come home from London.
 What he doesn't know is that at that moment Bunty is in a pimp's sports car, coughing over a cigarette she's not used to smoking.
-Johnnie smiles and tells he he likes her hair.5 He continues to flatter her and suggests dinner somewhere if she prefers, but she asks if they can sit a bit longer where they are.
+Johnnie smiles and tells he he likes her hair.6 He continues to flatter her and suggests dinner somewhere if she prefers, but she asks if they can sit a bit longer where they are.
 She asks him what she has to do, and he tells her to leave it all to him.
-She tells him it's a big thing to decide and he says to forget it, "it's not like anyone is forcing you into anything remember".
-She's still reluctant so he tells her she'll have independence, a nice flat, and some "real clothes".
-"We'll take good care of you", he adds and she responds with, "‘We’ Johnny - I thought it was you and me."
+She tells him it's a big thing to decide and he says to forget it, nobody's forcing her into anything.
+She's still reluctant so he tells her she'll have independence, a nice flat, and plenty of money.

 Alice is counting teddy bears and pandas for the stock-take.
 She flinches as Henry pats her on the shoulder and says "Good girl!" then he turns to Bunty.
 He tells her the stock list for the Czech items is on his desk and hands her their count so far, asking her to check it against the master list.
 He adds that it'll take her some time so she should take a seat in his office.
 After a while, Henry comes into the office to see how she's going and reflects how boring but essential an accurate stock-take is.